samaronybarros/data-structures/README.md

 ###### Description

-Removes an element to the Queue.
+Removes an element from the Queue.

 ##### peek